-If making ahead of time, do not sear the pork.
+If making ahead of time (or if you know you will have leftovers), do not sear the pork.
 Simply separate the liquid from the cooked pork and store in airtight containers.
 Cool the pork enough to be easy to work with then shred and place in zip top bags with as much air removed as possible.
 You can refrigerate for 2-3 days or freeze up to 3 months.

 For party serving, transfer crisped pork to a slow cooker that has been preheated on “keep warm” and add reserved juice as needed to keep moist.

 Total time includes Instant Pot cooking time and pan searing time.

 Keywords: CARNITAS, SHREDDED PORK, PORK, INSTANT POT, PALEO, LOW-CARB